skornel02/es2025-s09-r1-100/Readme.md

 **Warning!** An instance of database must be running on `:3000` for correct results.

+### Frontend

+The frontend is integrated into the Backend.
+The server will start up on port `:3001` if you wish to access it open a browser and navigate to `https://localhost:3001/` or `http://localhost:3001/` if you are not using a development certificate.

 ### Tests

 To run tests use the following command: